-Guests gather at the lobby prior to afternoon activities, and are met with a huge refreshment spread, including coffees, teas and juices.
-Nibbles on offer included bite size lemon curd tarts and rare roast beef sandwiches.
+Guests gather at the lobby prior to afternoon activities and are met with a huge refreshment spread, including coffees, teas and a wonderfully refreshing watermelon lemonade.
+Nibbles on offer included bite-size lemon curd tarts and rare roast beef sandwiches.
 We were still incredibly full from lunch and anticipating a large dinner, so we only sampled a couple of canapes.

 Onboard the Ship of the Desert